Alexander Crichton of Brunstane: Brunstane declares for England

 The English Privy Council authorised payments to Brunstane in 1546, one in April for three months wages for a band of 100 horsemen, and in October granted his servant Cockburn a passport to carry satin cloth over the border for his furniture.
 The English border warden William Eure had already given him money.
+He was an "Assured Scot".

 After the battle of Pinkie on 10 September 1547, Brunstane travelled with the English Norroy Herald, Gilbert Dethick, carrying messages between the Privy Council of Scotland and Mary of Guise at Stirling Castle and Lord Hertford.
 The English commander Grey of Wilton occupied Haddington, and garrisoned nearby lairds's houses in East Lothian.
 Alexander and John Cockburn held the Houses of Ormiston, Saltoun, and Brunstane for England.

 Alexander and Ormiston waited for their opportunity to capture Edinburgh Castle and deliver to the English the Governor of Scotland Regent Arran and his half-brother John Hamilton, who had displaced Alexander's kinsman Robert Crichton as Bishop of Dunkeld.
 They also wanted Grey of Wilton to capture and garrison the Earl of Bothwell's house at Hailes Castle.
 They wrote jointly to John Luttrell, the English commander of Broughty Castle on 17 January 1548 asking him to allow fishermen from Crail to supply them.